wouterpeere/GHEtool/README.md

 ## References

 ### Development of GHEtool
+Peere, W., Hermans, L., Boydens, W., and Helsen, L. (2023).
+Evaluation of the oversizing and computational speed of different open-source borefield sizing methods.
+In _Proceedings of International Building Simulation Conference 2023_.
+Shanghai (Belgium), 4-6 September 2023.

 Coninx, M., De Nies, J. (2022).
 Cost-efficient Cooling of Buildings by means of Borefields with Active and Passive Cooling.
 Master thesis, Department of Mechanical Engineering, KU Leuven, Belgium.

 Peere, W., Blanke, T. (2022).
 GHEtool: An open-source tool for borefield sizing in Python. _Journal of Open Source Software, 7_(76), 4406, https://doi.org/10.21105/joss.04406